 Veterans are at higher risks for chronic pain due to injury or combat.

 Prescribed painkillers, such as opioids, can seem like the best solution.
 VA patients are often prescribed two or more opioid drugs to treat chronic pain problems, and one veteran may have as many as three different prescribers.
-Veterans with Post-Traumatic Stress Disorder (PTSD) are more likely to receive higher-dose opioids, continue taking opioids longer, and are more likely to have drug and alcohol use disorders.
+Veterans with Post-Traumatic Stress Disorder (PTSD) are more likely to receive higher-dose opioids and are more likely to have drug and alcohol use disorders.